Agentic trade for things that have to be real

 The problem

-The usual fix is to rent someone else's trust — a marketplace, an auction house, a grader.
-It works, but it's priced all over the map, and none of it tells you whether this seller is safe.
-Here's what trusting one $6,000 card can run:
+The usual fix is renting someone else's trust: a marketplace, an auction house, a grader.
+It works.
+It is also priced all over the map, and none of it tells you whether this seller is safe.
+Here is what trusting one $6,000 card can run:

 the cost of trusting one $6,000 card